Cumberland County DUI Bail Information

 Missing court will result in bond forfeiture, arrest warrant, and additional charges.
 Your co-signer will be liable for the full bail amount.

 Bail is essentially a promise to the court that you will appear for all scheduled hearings and court dates related to your DUI charge.
 It's a financial guarantee that ensures your compliance.
 The court sets a bail amount based on several factors, including the severity of the offense, your criminal history, and your ties to the community (residency, employment, family).
-Posting bail allows you to be released from jail while your case is pending, allowing you to consult with an attorney, gather evidence, and prepare your defense from a position of freedom rather than incarceration.
-In Cumberland County, the bail process generally follows Tennessee state law but may have some local nuances.
+Posting bail allows you to be released from jail while your case is pending, allowing you to consult with an attorney, gather evidence, and prepare your defense from a position of greater freedom.

 Typical Bail Amounts for DUI